YoussefBR/PMS412-2.0/README.md

 - Assign Patient to Doctor as Admin use case
 - Singleton design pattern for Authenticator and dbIntegration classes
 - Categorization design pattern for PatientInfoView view

+  Carlos Dye (cmd6690):
+- Authentication/Login use case (View)
+- View/Update Patient Info as Patient use case (View)
+- View/Update/Create Patient Info as Caregiver use case (View)
+- Search for Patient as Caregiver use case (View)
+- Assign Patient to Doctor as Admin use case
+- Appointment use case

 ### Use Instructions